-Close to eight years ago, a dear friend reminded me that it was in the space of time since we’d last known each other in high school that I became a singer; that is, he’d never heard me sing but he’d listened to me talk about singing and could hear the passion in my voice.
+Close to twelve years ago, a dear friend reminded me that it was in the space of time since we’d last known each other in high school that I became a singer; that is, he’d never heard me sing but he’d listened to me talk about singing and could hear the passion in my voice.

 In one of those kooky Facebook chains (an offer of a 100% homemade gift), he asked for a recording of me singing so he’d know what I sounded like when I was doing something I loved.
 I had some old video of me singing for the chapel service at work and cobbled together a little collection for him, but I didn’t have anything new, and I didn’t have a single recording of anything I considered a favorite or particularly special song.